An Algorithm for Reversible Logic Circuit Synthesis Based on Tensor Decomposition: Background

 Naturally, CNOT can be generalized to take $m+1$ input bits with $m$ controls and one target.
 It is sometimes called an MCT gate\;\cite{rev-page}.
 Let $C^m\!X$ denote such gates where $m$ is a non-negative integer.
 Since NCT gates are already included in MCT library (as with $m=0,1,2$), MCT library is also a universal set.

 A $C^m\!X$ gate with $m>2$ can be decomposed into a few NCT gates with various tradeoffs.
 One may think of it as a conversion formula from an MCT gate to NCT gates.
-For example, $C^m\!X$ can be constructed by using $2m-3$ Toffoli gates with $m-2$ zeroed work bits, or by using $8m-24$ Toffoli gates with one arbitrary work bit\;\cite{barenco95}.
-Fig.\;\ref{fig:CmNOT} illustrates the former formula.
+For example, $C^m\!X$ can be constructed by using $2m-3$ Toffoli gates with $m-2$ zeroed work bits or by using $8m-24$ Toffoli gates with one arbitrary work bit\;\cite{barenco95}.
+Fig.\;\ref{fig:gates}(c) illustrates the former formula.
+Note that there can be various ways to optimize such conversion.

-The number of Toffoli gates presented in a circuit will be regarded as the \emph{quality} of it.
+The number of Toffoli gates involved in a synthesized circuit will be our cost metric for a few reasons.
+First, since the algorithm is for a permutation, not for a unitary operation, Toffoli gate itself is universal\;\cite{Tof80}.
+We may further decompose Toffoli into even smaller gates such as T or Hadamard, but such tasks can be conveyed to independent compilation.
+Secondly, we have in mind that the algorithm is applicable to quantum computing.
+To our best knowledge, one of the major huddles in realizing the circuit-based quantum hardware is to implement non-Clifford gates (such as T or Toffoli) fault tolerantly.
+As we are not considering synthesizing the unitaries, targeting Toffoli could be reasonable.

+We say \emph{quality} of a circuit $\mathcal{C}_{\mathcal{A}}$ synthesized by an algorithm $\mathcal{A}$ is better than a circuit $\mathcal{C}_{\mathcal{B}}$ synthesized by an algorithm $\mathcal{B}$, if the number of Toffoli gates involved is smaller in $\mathcal{C}_{\mathcal{A}}$.
 Note that the quality gets better as the number of Toffoli gates decreases.
-An algorithm we design primarily uses MCT library, but then to measure the number of Toffoli gates, we need a certain conversion formula for all $C^m\!X$ gates with $m>2$.
-For this purpose, we will use a simple formula described in Fig.\;\ref{fig:CmNOT}.
+An algorithm we design primarily uses MCT library, but then to measure the number of Toffoli gates, we need a conversion formula for all $C^m\!X$ gates with $m>2$.
+For this purpose, we will use a simple formula described in Fig.\ref{fig:gates}(c).